4710EC

 3.4

-Lay, install, fit and fix insulation without gaps, tucks, folds and over compaction to NZBC H1/AS1 or AS2 and insulation manufacturer's requirements.
+Lay, install, fit and fix insulation without gaps, tucks, folds and over compaction to NZBC H1/AS1 or AS2 and ecoinsulation® requirements and installation instructions.
 For all housing and buildings up to 300m², install in accordance to NZS 4246 sections 5 Walls, 6 Ceilings & Roofs, 7 Underfloor - Suspended Framed Floors and 10 Concrete Slab-on-Ground Insulation, for residential light timber or steel framed buildings.
+Allow insulation to re-loft/relax prior to installation.
 Do not cover vents.
-Refer to manufacturer installation instructions and NZS 4246 for further details.
+Lift up electrical wires, lighting transformers/controllers and lay the insulation underneath.

 These standards give minimum building element thermal resistance (R-values).
 Achieving these will depend on the quality of the insulation.